jreeee/awccc/README.md

 ### part III requesting

-- check if the [id]s are in the cache, if they are skip the next step
+- check if the [id]s are in the cache, if they are skip the last step of III
 - get the users medialistcollection, recheck and continue
 - get the animes entry